aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptx-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to FODS via C++ or Online App" h2="PPTX  to FODS File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTX file to FODS within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to FODS.
+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents, as it is platform independent and can be opened on any device.
+However, the PDF format does not support editing, which is why many users prefer to convert their documents to other formats such as FODS.
+FODS is an open document format that is supported by many applications, and is ideal for editing documents.

+<h2>How Aspose.Total Helps for PPTX to FODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within their C++ applications.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, and other file formats.
+With Aspose.Total for C++, developers can easily convert PPTX to FODS in two simple steps.

+Firstly, by using Aspose.Slides for C++, developers can export PPTX to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate, and convert PowerPoint presentations within their C++ applications.
+It supports a wide range of features, including exporting presentations to HTML.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to FODS.
+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate, and convert spreadsheets within their C++ applications.
+It supports a wide range of features, including converting HTML to FODS.

+By using Aspose.Total for C++, developers can easily convert PPTX to FODS within their C++ applications.
+It is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}